python/cpython/Doc/library/argparse.rst

    print(args.filename, args.count, args.verbose)

 .. note::
-   If you're looking a guide about how to upgrade :mod:`optparse` code to :mod:`!argparse`, see :ref:`Upgrading Optparse Code <upgrading-optparse-code>`.
+   If you're looking for a guide about how to upgrade :mod:`optparse` code to :mod:`!argparse`, see :ref:`Upgrading Optparse Code <upgrading-optparse-code>`.

 ArgumentParser objects